What word comes to mind when you think of a business meeting? Invigorating? Strategic? Time-wasting?

-Now, for those who are running the business meeting, it’s less important to stand out than to accomplish your goals and enable others to share and connect without wasting their time.
+It’s less important to stand out than to accomplish your goals and enable others to share and connect without wasting their time.
 You never want to hold a meeting for a meeting’s sake when a group email or quick watercooler chat may do the trick.

-Here are a few ideas to encourage more productive meetings:
+Here are a few ideas to encourage more engaging and effective meetings:

-1. Keep your business meeting brief and to the point
+1. Keep them brief and to the point

-Professionals interviewed for a Robert Half survey said 25 percent of the time they spend in meetings is unproductive.
-So with that in mind, whether you’re having a phone meeting with a client or you’re leading a quarterly management meeting, make sure you have a clear purpose for the meeting and that you stick to an agenda.
+Whether you’re having a phone meeting with a client or leading a quarterly management meeting, make sure you have a clear purpose and that you stick to an agenda.
 Also consider dialing back the frequency of standing meetings.
 Take a look at invite lists and remove those who are included out of habit rather than relevance.

 2. Experiment with non-traditional meeting formats